 We brought together an all-star team of university research scientists, expert teachers, and curriculum developers, along with professionals from the worlds of digital learning, museums, and game design - our Advancing Critical Thinking project team.
 Together, we surveyed research on teaching and learning critical thinking.
 We investigated best practices to use technology.
 We generated ideas, narrowed the field of possibilities, then vetted the finalists with a team of experts to determine the idea most worth pursuing.
 We then developed several low-fidelity prototypes and tested them to see if they could generate the critical thinking we were looking for.
 Throughout it all, we stayed focused on delivering a program that would help teachers meet a range of challenging new educational standards and be delivered, online, to classrooms around our state and beyond.

 We found a winner.

 The culmination of our work is Research Quest -- web-based science investigations that are easy for teachers to use and fun for students.
 Plus, our rigorous pre-, post- and delayed post-testing shows that Research Quest students possess improved critical thinking skills compared to their control group peers.

-Today, more than five years later, the Natural History Museum of Utah is building out its suite of Research Quest investigations thanks to generous support from our funding partners, including a recent $1.3 million grant from the National Science Foundation.
+Today, more than five years later, the Natural History Museum of Utah is developing additional Research Quest investigations thanks to generous support from our funding partners, including a recent $1.3 million grant from the National Science Foundation.

 Want to find out when new lessons are available?
 Or, help us beta test the newest Research Quest investigations in your classroom?
 Let us know.